DomantasMk/react-native-recycler-view/README.md

 ## About

-This is a Native module for React Native targeting Android platform, that utilizes Recycler View Api to bring you a list of card that performs well with huge amounts of data
+This is a Native module for React Native targeting Android platform, that utilizes Recycler View Api to bring you a list of cards that performs well with huge amounts of data

 ## Getting started